And that's how you cause a bandwidth bottleneck.

 - Team Fortress 2's August 2012 update introduced a cooperative game mode aptly titled "Mann Vs. Machine" where the RED team squares off against robot knockoffs of the game's classes (except the Engineer, who was added in a later update), created by Redmond and Blutarch Mann's long lost brother Gray Mann.

-- The My Little Pony: Friendship Is Magic episode "The Super Speedy Cider Squeezy 6000" features the Apple family and their old-fashioned cider-making ways pitted against the Flim-Flam Brothers and their eponymous magic-powered mechanical cider press.
+- The My Little Pony: Friendship is Magic episode "The Super Speedy Cider Squeezy 6000" features the Apple family and their old-fashioned cider-making ways pitted against the Flim-Flam Brothers and their eponymous magic-powered mechanical cider press.
 The stakes are the rights to sell cider in Ponyville, the loss of which would force the Apples into debt and off their farm.
-The Flim-Flam brothers win, but nopony wants to drink the cider they made because they cut so many corners in order to win the contest, and they end up skipping town.
+The Flim-Flam brothers win, but no one wants to drink the cider they made because they cut so many corners in order to win the contest, and they end up leaving town in a hurry, effectively forfeiting the contest.

 - Courage the Cowardly Dog had such an episode ("Courage vs. Mecha-Courage") where Courage ended up going up against his robotic doppelganger in a contest.
 The maker intended to prove the robot dog was 'better' and... he was.
 The one thing it lacked, however, was Courage's tenacity.
 In the end, it finally broke down, leaving Courage, battered and bruised, the winner by default.